m-arioux/todo-k8s-test-cluster/README.md

 The functionnalities are very basic, you can only get the list of todos from the back-end and display them in the app.
 The goal is only to make a Single Page Application successfully communicate with a back-end in a cluster with an Ingress.

+## The technologies

+The front-end is a simple vanilla HTML page that fetch the data from the back-end with the fetch API.

+It is served by a simple express.JS server that replaces the string __{{API_BASE_URL}}__ in the HTML for the real given Url.

+The back-end is a .NET 6 webapi built with the minimal API.

 # To launch for Docker

 ## API